pustoj0/taxi-service/README.md

 - TomCat

 <h2>How to start</h2>

-- Clone this project.
+- Clone this project
-- Initialise a database using resources/init_db.sql file and running it in your DBMS.
+- Initialise a database using resources/init_db.sql file and running it in your DBMS
-- Configure your database connection information in ConnectionUtil.java in java/util folder:
+- Configure your database connection information in ConnectionUtil.java in java/util folder
-- Run project using TomCat 9.x.x, use / as your Tomcat application context.
+- Run project using TomCat 9.x.x, use / as your Tomcat application context